-The Bachelor of Science (B.S.) in Zoology builds from the common background of the biology core curriculum, with ample time for third- and fourth-year students concentrating in specialized disciplines such as marine and freshwater biology, behavior, cell and developmental biology, ecology, evolution, fisheries, physiology, and neurobiology and gives students the foundation from which they can specialize in various zoology disciplines.
+The Bachelor of Science (B.S.) in Zoology builds from the common background of the biology core curriculum to provide ample time for third- and fourth-year students to concentrate in specialized disciplines such as marine and freshwater biology, behavior, cell and developmental biology, ecology, evolution, fisheries, physiology, and neurobiology while giving students the foundation from which they can specialize in the area of zoology.
 Undergraduate students are encouraged to conduct field or lab-based research which helps determine advanced education disciplines for graduate studies.
 Many students ultimately work in the government, environmental agencies, education as well as agricultural, pharmaceutical, and biotechnology industries, where they conduct advanced research and/or teaching.
 Zoology majors had the second highest income and lowest unemployment rate according to data from the 2016 U.S. Census Bureau’s American Community Survey.

 New England Regional Student Program

 The bachelor's degree in zoology is one of the specialized curricula recognized by the New England Board of Higher Education and participates in the New England Regional Student Program.
 Under this program, students from any of the New England states pay the UNH in-state tuition rate plus 75 percent.

 |BIOL 411||Introductory Biology: Molecular and Cellular||4|